GetStream/stream-video-android/README.md

 ### 0.4.0 milestone

 - [X] Screensharing from mobile
+- [X] Picture of the video stream at the highest resolution + docs on how to add a button for this (Daniel)
 - [ ] Default livestream player UI + docs (Jaewoong/ Daniel)
 - [ ] Implement Chat overlay for Dogfooding (Jaewoong)
 - [ ] Audio & Video filters.
 Support  (Daniel)